arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 The `NetworkConfigurator` library out-of-the-box provides two Agents:

-- `BLEAgent` for handling the BLE communication.
+- `BLEAgent` for handling the Bluetooth LE communication.
 - `SerialAgent` for the Serial communication.

 ## thingsProperties.h Default Setup